tjelite1986/Awesome-List-PC-APK/README.md

 # Awesome-List-PC-APK
+You can find the android apps in Playstore or you can find many Groups with the modded version on Telegram.
+I use a telegram version with name MDgram.
+That you can find if you search on Google.

 # Android Software (APK)
 ///
 - SmartTube (Android Tv YouTube) (MustHave)
 - YouTube Revanced (YouTube) (@vseapps)
 - MicroG (@vseapps)